enaburekhan/FormsProject/README.md

 # Project Name

 > This is a sign-up form project.
 The form gets the user's information to create an account.
+It consist of three inputs elements for user's email address, phone number which is recommended and the user's password.
+It also has a footer section that has three links: Legal, Privacy and security respectively.

 ![screenshot](./app_screenshot.png)

 The reference sign-up page screenshot is added below.
 ![screenshot](./reference_app_screenshot.png)

-Additional description about the project and its features.

 ## Built With